Adelaide Zoo

 Adelaide Zoo is home to a family group of Cotton-top Tamarins.

-Gomez, the son of Wednesday, was born on 20 January 2010.
+Gomez was born on 20 January 2010.
 His favourite treat is sultanas, which zoo keepers give out every morning when they first check on the group.
 He is joined by female Peppa, who was born at Halls Gap Zoo in 2015 and arrived to Adelaide Zoo in September 2020.

 Cotton-top Tamarins are very easy to recognise with the large white crest of hair on their heads.
 They live in family groups where only the dominant pair breeds.
 The dominant female uses a pheromone to prevent the other females in the family from breeding with twins being a regular occurrence in tamarin society.
 After birth the entire family will help carry and care for the young.